DollgirlMonster/MackingJAI/README.md

 - If you are modified a code that uses OpenAI API with acertain snapshot e.g., `gpt-4o-2024-05-13` you will be redirected to the same model.
 - `GPT4.1` models are not supported since they are API exclusive.
 So `gpt-4.1`, `gpt-4.1-mini`, and `gpt-4.1-nano` are redirected to `GPT-4`, `GPT-4o` and `GPT-4o-mini` respectively.

+# Todo
+- Explore similar functionality for Windows users
+- Explore how to integrate conversation history
+- Explore how to integrate system prompt if possible

 # Disclaimer
 MackingJAI is not meant to replace the OpenAI API by any means; it’s simply a **mock for hobbyists** and developers who want to experiment with the OpenAI API without using an API key **for personal projects and automations**.